-When evaluating the right emergency mass notification platform for your town or business, make sure it offers the following features:
+When evaluating the right emergency mass notification platform for your town, city or business, make sure it offers the following features:

 - Integration with the system run by the nation’s foremost weather experts can help save lives and property, mitigate risks and ensure that your entire network remains prepared, diligent and safe.

-- Regroup’s NWS/NOAA integration enables you to quickly disseminate, multi-channel, location-based NWS watches and warnings, prime wildfire conditions and more, in real-time — reaching members of your network wherever they are when severe weather is threatening.
+- Regroup’s NWS/NOAA integration enables you to quickly disseminate and even automate multi-channel, location-based NWS watches and warnings, prime wildfire conditions and more, in real-time — reaching members of your network wherever they are when severe weather is threatening.

 Critical Alerting On the Fly

-- An automated emergency notification process to accelerate transmission of critical alerts and reduce the margin for human error.
-In a crisis, having the ability to issue evacuation orders or instruct people to shelter-in-place — automatically, without any human intervention — can save valuable time and lives.
+- Pre-programmed templates can accelerate transmission of critical alerts and reduce the margin for human error.
+In a crisis, having the ability to issue evacuation orders or instruct people to shelter-in-place — with only two clicks — can save valuable time and lives.

 Unified Emergency Communications

-- Rapid transmission of critical alerts to multiple communication channels, simultaneously, including: digital signage, PA systems, websites, and social media — all with a single click from a user-friendly interface.
+- Rapid transmission of critical alerts to multiple communication channels, simultaneously, including: mobile phones, landlines, digital signage, PA systems, websites, and social media ensures you reach everyone who needs the information, no matter where they are.

 In addition to having a dependable mass notification system in place, before a tornado strikes, here are some additional tips to help your business and employees weather the next storm: